Differentials

 INVESTIGATIONS

-Fluorescein angiography may be useful to confirm the presence of angioid streaks.
+Optical coherence tomography angiography and fluorescein angiography may be useful to confirm the presence of angioid streaks.

-Traumatic choroidal neovascularization
+Traumatic choroidal neovascularisation

 SIGNS / SYMPTOMS